 Carpenter's assistant and her band's secretary, Evelyn Wallace, who passed away in 2013, recalled,

 "It wasn't long after they got married that he started asking her for money.
 He'd give her some excuse, and she'd give him the money.
 He'd ask for $35,000 and $50,000 at a time.
 Finally, it got down to the point where all she had left was stocks and bonds."

 According to Karen's later tour companion, Karen "Itchie" Ramone, "Tom couldn't afford the houses, the cars, her wedding ring; he couldn't pay for anything."

 Itchie Ramone was the closest friend Karen had.
 Source: Tumblr

 Karen shared those household fallouts with her friends, and that's how Ramone recounted those days.
 (She also passed away.)
-Her friends indicate Tom was abusive towards, her and she even admitted to being fearful when he lost his temper.
+Her friends indicate Tom was abusive towards her, and she even admitted being fearful when he lost his temper.